kevinsullivan/cs-dm/notes/_build/html/_sources/08-boolean-algebra.rst.txt

 The meaning (Boolean value) of any of the infinite number of Boolean expressions in the Boolean expression language defined by our syntax (or *grammar*) can be found by a simple application of our *bEval* function.
-To compute the value of $R$, above, for example, we just run *bEval(R)*.
+To compute the value of *R*, above, for example, we just run *bEval(R)*.
 For this *R*, this function will without any doubt return the intended result, *true*.